Passport: Improving Automated Formal Verification Using Identifiers: Overview

 \section{Overview}

-In recent years, machine-learning-guided proof-synthesis tools have been developed which aim to make the burden of proving easier by automatically generating the proof script, instead of asking the user to write it.
-While the approaches of these tools can differ, most share similar components and architecture.
-Figure~\ref{fig:proof-synthesis-background} shows the common architecture of most machine-learning-guided proof-synthesis tools.

-To write proofs in Coq, the proof engineer starts by stating a theorem to prove.
-The proof engineer then writes a proof that this theorem holds.
-Every theorem in Coq is a type definition, described in a rich type system; writing a proof in Coq amounts to finding a term with the stated theorem type.\footnote{This refers to the Curry-Howard correspondence, which shows type systems and proof systems to be equivalent.}

-But doing this directly can be challenging, so instead, proof engineers write these proofs interactively with Coq's help.
-At each step, proof engineers pass Coq high-level strategies called \emph{tactics}, and Coq responds with the current proof state (assumptions and proof obligations) after executing that tactic.
-Each tactic guides Coq in a search for a term with the stated type, refining the state until no new obligations hold.
-At that point, the proof engineer has written a sequence of tactics called a \emph{proof script} (like the one in Figure~\ref{fig:proof-script})---and Coq, for its part, has constructed a \emph{proof term} or \emph{proof object} with the stated type.

-Automated proof-synthesis tools are tools that mimic the human interaction with Coq to produce these \emph{proof scripts}.
-At the heart of these tools is the prediction model, which guides the proof search by producing \emph{tactic predictions}, or candidate next tactics, at every step.
-Every prediction model takes some set of information about the proof state, and produces a set of candidate tactics.
-Crucial to doing so is the ability to encode the proof state into a feature vector, which can be used to train a tactic model.

-Each proof state is made up of many terms, expressions in the Gallina language at the heart of Coq.
-Modeling these terms is key to producing accurate models, but previous models have left out essential information about the identifiers in terms.
-Identifiers are essential because proof corpora in Coq are rich with identifier information.
-One reason for this is that Coq has no primitive datatypes; \emph{every} referenced type is an identifier.
+The proof state is made up of many Gallina terms; modeling these terms well is key to producing accurate models.
+However, previous models have left out much of the essential information about identifiers in terms, when they have encoded identifiers at all.
+Encoding identifiers well is essential because proof corpora in Coq are rich with identifier information.
+One reason that identifiers are particularly important in Coq is that Coq has no primitive datatypes; \emph{every} referenced type is an identifier.
 These names can carry a lot of meaning---and that meaning can be reflected in the names of theorems that refer to them.
+This paper describes and evaluates improvements to identifier encodings in the tactic prediction model.

 \paragraph{Categories of Identifiers}